mathjax/MathJax-docs/web/actions.rst

                your own processing, or to set up actions to perform after the initial typesetting is complete.

-   :returns: A promise that resoloves when the actions taken by your
+   :returns: A promise that resolves when the actions taken by your
              function is complete.

 .. js:method:: MathJax.startup.defaultPageReady()